 An example of a novel food and alternative protein product which has gone through SFA’s safety assessment review is Eat Just, Inc.’s cultured chicken.
 Together with our expert working group, SFA conducted an extensive and thorough review of Eat Just’s safety assessments for food safety risks.
 No food safety concerns were found and Eat Just’s cultured chicken was allowed to be sold in Singapore as an ingredient in its nuggets product.

 SFA will continue to keep abreast of the latest developments and update our safety assessment considerations to ensure food safety.

 How would consumers know whether they are eating alternative proteins?

-Instead of just labelling their products as meat, companies selling pre-packaged alternative protein products in Singapore will be required to label the product packaging with qualifying terms such as “mock”, “cultured” or “plant-based” to indicate their true nature, so that consumers may make informed decisions when deciding whether to consume these products.
+Instead of just labelling their products as meat, companies selling pre-packaged alternative protein products in Singapore will be required to label the product with qualifying terms such as “mock”, “cultured” or “plant-based” to indicate their true nature, so that consumers may make informed decisions when deciding whether to consume these products.

 Some examples of such qualifying terms can be seen from the labelling of “mock meat” products, which are made of plant proteins (e.g. soy or wheat) and do not contain any meat, as well as “imitation crabmeat” products made of surimi fish paste.

-Food establishments will also be required to clearly communicate to their customers on the true nature of their food sold.
+Food establishments will also be required to clearly communicate to their customers the true nature of their food sold.
 For example, misrepresenting cultured meat as conventionally produced meat to consumers will not be allowed.

-There are safeguards in place.
 Food traders and establishments selling alternative protein products, and deemed to misrepresent the true nature of the food sold, may be convicted under the Sale of Food Act.